How to Claim Your Income Tax Refund for FY 2024-25

 - Your employer deducted excess TDS from your salary

-- TDS deducted by multiple/bank accounts you've had low payables
+- TDS deducted by multiple banks/accounts where you had low payables

 - You made advance tax payments higher than your liability